25 of the Best Free Vocal Plugins (VST, AU, AAX)

 Check it out: Pitchproof

-More than just a pitch shifter, this plugin emulates a pitch shifter pedal.
+More than just a pitch correction module, this plugin emulates a pitch shifter pedal.
 So it is not only for guitars, but yields interesting effects on vocals as well.
 While it does not offer sonically perfect pitch shifting, if you are looking for a colorful effect for your vocals via some dissonant notes thrown in, then this one is definitely for you.

 Vocal Processor by TerryWest